aliireza/aliireza.github.io/_pages/about.md

 Research
 ======
-My research interests include computer networks, computer architecture, and compilers.
+My research interests include computer networks and networked systems.
 During my doctoral studies, I am trying to improve the performance of Network Function Virtualization (NFV) service chains by using low-level optimization techniques.
 You can read more in my [licentiate thesis](http://kth.diva-portal.org/smash/record.jsf?pid=diva2%3A1305108&dswid=947).

 ---